SuhangXia/suhangxia.github.io/_news/announcement_3.md

     </div>
 </div>

 Finally, each group created a time management plan for a hypothetical "newbie" named George 🧑‍💼, with two representatives from each team presenting the ideas.
-The open Q&A made it even more interactive and engaging.
+The open Q&A made it even more interactive and engaging!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">